-According to the World Health Organization, cardiovascular diseases are the most common cause of death worldwide and account for about one third of deaths.
+According to the World Health Organization, cardiovascular diseases are the most common cause of death worldwide and account for about one-third of deaths.
 As our population ages, the prevalence of these diseases is expected to increase.
 This program will help prepare participants to handle these events and other life-threatening incidents.
 The Basic Life Support (BLS): CPR and First Aid provider program is designed to provide course participants with foundational knowledge and teach skills needed to perform cardiopulmonary resuscitation (CPR) and other lifesaving skills.

 The first aid component of this course addresses additional circumstances and diseases that may require intervention and assistance from emergency medical services (EMS).
-Successful completion of the BLS: CPR and First Aid course includes demonstration of skill competency and successful performance on a knowledge assessment.
-Upon course completion, you will receive a provider card indicating that you have been trained in basic life support (including CPR) and first-aid measures.
+Successful completion of the BLS: CPR and First Aid course includes demonstration of skill competency and passing a knowledge assessment.
+Upon completion, you will receive a provider card indicating that you have been trained in basic life support (including CPR) and first aid measures.